Ukdav/GITPROJECT2/README.md

 ![mkdir   cd   git init](https://github.com/Ukdav/GITPROJECT2/assets/139593350/b74b837f-f31a-40d8-bd66-cbad10fb3581)

-Make your first commit command.
+**Make your first commit command:**

 In the last section, we successfully created our working directory and initialized a Git repository.
 Now we would make our first commit.

 Before making our first commit, let's try and understand what a commit is in Git.
-Commit is more or less saving the changes you made to your files, changing can be adding, modifying or deleting files or text.
+Commit is more or less saving the changes you made to your files; changing can be adding, modifying or deleting files or text.

 When you make a commit, Git takes a snapshot of the current state of your repository and saves a copy in the git folder inside your working directory.